 TAKE PICTURES & VIDEO OF YOUR HOME

 The other tips on this list all address the safety of you and your family — and this should always be a top priority.
 However, an often overlooked aspect of tornado preparation is preparing for an insurance claim.
-One of the easiest things you can do to prepare is to simply take your camera or smartphone, and record video and take pictures of everything inside your home.
+One of the easiest things you can do to prepare is to simply take your camera or smartphone, record video, and take pictures of everything inside your home.
 Don’t make the mistake of thinking you’ll remember everything!

 DESIGNATE A SAFE ROOM

-A tornado safe room in your house should ideally be an underground room with no windows.
+A tornado-safe room in your house should ideally be an underground room with no windows.
 If there are windows, they should be reinforced.
 If you do not have a basement or storm cellar, an interior room on the first floor is your safest option.
 This room should be stocked with an emergency kit that contains food, water, and other supplies.
 You can learn more about building an emergency kit here and more about reinforcing rooms here.

 CREATE A FAMILY COMMUNICATIONS PLAN